• Skip to primary navigation

 How many chromosomes do humans have?

-Human cells have 46 chromosomes, these are found in pairs.
-In each pair one is inherited from each parent.
-This means offspring have a combination of both parents characteristics.
+Human cells have 46 chromosomes, which are found in pairs.
+One chromosome in each pair is inherited from each parent, which means offspring have a combination of both parents’ characteristics.
 This is called inherited variation.

 Dominant and recessive genes

-Genes can be dominant or recessive, the dominant gene is the one that is shown in the phenotype of an organism ( observable characteristics ).
-For example, brown eye colour is dominant over blue, so if a person has one blue eye gene and one brown eye gene they will have brown eyes as it is the dominant gene that is expressed.
+Genes can be dominant or recessive.
+The dominant gene is the one that is shown in an organism’s phenotype ( observable characteristics ).
+For example, brown eye colour is dominant over blue, so if a person has one blue eye gene and one brown eye gene, they will have brown eyes as it is the dominant gene that is expressed.
 Different versions of the same gene are called alleles.

 What is variation

 Variation refers to differences between organisms.
-Some differences are visibly obvious such as hair and eye colour, others are not obvious such as blood type.
+Some differences are visibly obvious, such as hair and eye colour, while others are not obvious, such as blood type.

 Continuous variation refers to variation of things that can have a range of values, such as height and weight.